joshnesbitt/joshnesbitt/src/content/thought/the-real-threat-isnt-ai-its-the-discourse-surrounding-it.md

 There are plenty of skilled teams actively trying to build meaningful products that solve real world problems, but it's hard to focus solely on this when aspects of our industry are also being threatened.
 There is very much a feeling that anyone trying to do anything with AI has bad intentions, and that's just not true.
 There are definitely bad actors (and bad organisations) to blame for misuse, though, and it's them that should be on the receiving end of the criticism over individual contributors.

-There is the hugely important debate of creativity in our industry, and how there is pride and enjoyment out of the act of creating vs shipping lines of code (which in case you're new here, is never a good metric of productivity or value).
+There is also the hugely important debate of creativity in our industry, and how there is pride and enjoyment out of the act of creating vs shipping lines of code (which in case you're new here, is never a good metric of productivity or value).

 ## Engaging productively

 You can of course continue to ignore AI wholesale, I wouldn't blame you for that.
 That approach may, however, leave you open to blind spots as the future of our ecosystem takes shape.
 Whether you like it or not, it has already infiltrated our toolbox, showing up in pretty much every software engineering tool there is to "help" you ship code.
 As always with tool diversification, there is a learning curve to figure out what is actually a useful augmentation of your creative process vs a complete blocker to getting things done.

-So how can we think differently about what's going on with AI?
+So how can we think and talk differently about what's going on with AI?

 A good start is to **become more informed** about what's going on.
 Challenge nonsense when you see it, albeit privately at first.
 Challenging views that appear to good to be true or present something as magical through your own research can only better your stance on something.